 Option Description Ignore prohibited attributes You can declare an attribute as prohibited in an XML schema.
 Prohibited attributes restrict complex types.
 When you import the schema or file, you can choose to ignore the prohibited attributes.
 Generate names for XML columns You can choose to name XML columns with a sequence of numbers or with the element or attribute name from the schema.
 If you use names, choose from the following options: When the XMLColumn refers to an attribute, prefix it with the element name.
 PowerCenter uses the following format for the name of the XML column: NameOfElement_NameOfAttribute Prefix the XML view name for every XML column.
 PowerCenter uses the following format for the name of the XML column: NameOfView_NameOfElement Prefix the XML view name for every foreign-key column.
-PowerCenter uses the following format for the name of a generated foreign key column: FK_NameOfView_NameOfParentView_NameOfPKColumn Maximum length for a column name is 20 observators.
-PowerCenter Maximum length for a column name is 80 characters.
+PowerCenter uses the following format for the name of a generated foreign key column: FK_NameOfView_NameOfParentView_NameOfPKColumn Maximum length for a column name is 80 characters.
 PowerCenter truncates column names longer than 80 characters.
 If a column name is not unique, PowerCenter adds a numeric suffix to keep the name unique.